Senior Living | Facility Listings | Care Advisors | Resources

 1) Long Term Care Insurance

-2) Veteran’s Aid and Attendance
+2) Veterans Aid and Attendance

 This special pension is called VA Aid and Attendance Pension Program.
-If the senior is a war veteran and/or a spouse of war veteran, he or she might be able to get pension from the Veterans Administration to help pay for care.
+If the senior is a war veteran and/or a spouse of war veteran, he or she might be able to get pension from the Veterans Administration to help pay for Assisted Living costs.
 In order to be eligible for the VA Aid and Attendance Program, the Veteran or spouse will need help with at least two Activities of Daily Living.

 To qualify for the VA Aid and Assistance program, a Veteran must: